Robert W. Kastenmeier U.S. Courthouse

 Madison, WI 53703

-The Robert W. Kastenmeier U.S. Courthouse, constructed in 1984 and designed by architect Kenton Peters, is located two blocks from the state capitol in downtown Madison, Wis.
-Named after former U.S. Representative Robert W. Kastenmeier, the five-story building is known for its blue-painted exterior metal panels and provides courtroom and office space for the federal judiciary.
+The Robert W. Kastenmeier U.S. Courthouse, constructed in 1984 and designed by architect Kenton Peters, is located two blocks from the state capitol in downtown Madison, Wisconsin.
+Named after former U.S. Representative Robert William Kastenmeier (who served from 1959-1991), the five-story building provides courtroom and office space for the federal judiciary and is known for its blue-painted exterior metal panels.

-Public Hours and Access The building is open to the public from 8:00 a.m. - 4:30 p.m., Monday through Friday (except federal holidays).
-All visitors must go through the first-floor security checkpoint in the main lobby before gaining access to the building.
+Public Hours and Access: 8 a.m.– 4:30 p.m.
+Monday through Friday (except federal holidays); visitors must pass through first-floor security checkpoint in main lobby before gaining access to the building.

-Building Amenities A public vending area is located in the first floor lobby.
-Building employees can use the gym located on the first floor.
+A public vending area is located in the first floor lobby.
+Building employees can use the gym, located on the first floor.

-Architectural and Historic Features A major characteristic of the courthouse's curvilinear surface is the sense of continuity and free-flow of space.
+A major characteristic of the courthouse's curvilinear surface is the sense of continuity and free-flow of space.
 The blue and red metal exterior flows unimpeded into the building and becomes the theme for the interior.
-As the exterior was created in relation to its urban surroundings, the interior design evolved from the desire to create a lively, warm, and personal atmosphere.
+As the exterior design was created in relation to its urban surroundings, the interior design evolved from the desire to create a lively, warm, and personal atmosphere.

 Art in Architecture

-Christopher Sporat's red neon installation is located in the portico of the Kastenmeier Courthouse.
-The untitled piece contrasts the building's rich blue facade.
+Christopher Sproat's red neon art installation is located in the portico of the Kastenmeier Courthouse.
+The untitled piece contrasts with the building's rich blue facade.
+To see more photos and details of federal artwork, see America's Fine Arts Collection.

 The shortcut for this page is www.gsa.gov/kastenmeierct.